Ask a Question

 A fourth interpretation of this is as follows (we have added in brackets the interpretation of the text):

-The Rabbinical position is that of the second interpretation (that the implication is that child of the Israelite mother is Jewish; keep in mind that even with this interpretation, there is no explicit implication that the child of a Israelite father with Canaanite mother is or isn't Jewish).
+The Orthodox Rabbinical interpretation is the second one above (that the implication is that child of the Israelite mother is Jewish; keep in mind that even with this interpretation, there is no explicit implication that the child of a Israelite father with Canaanite mother is or isn't Jewish).

-The Karaite position is either that of the first interpretation (that there is no implication made) or fourth interpretation (that the implication is that the child of the Israelite father is Jewish; keep in mind that even with this interpretation, there is no explicit implication that the child of a Israelite mother with Canaanite father is or isn't Jewish).
-Furthermore the Karaite position will highlight the first phrase of this quote: "Neither shall you make marriages with them".
+The Karaite interpretation is either the first one above (that there is no implication made) or the fourth one (that the implication is that the child of the Israelite father is Jewish; keep in mind that even with this interpretation, there is no explicit implication that the child of a Israelite mother with Canaanite father is or isn't Jewish).
+Furthermore, the Karaite position will highlight the first phrase of this quote: "Neither shall you make marriages with them".
 Who is this speaking to?
 Certainly it is speaking at least to male Israelites, which means that there is a concern about males Israelites marrying pagans.
-Why? because the offspring must be Jewish. of course, one may easily argue that this is also speaking to female Israelites, in which case the concern is also that female Israelites should not marry pagans because the offspring must be also Jewish.
+Why? because the offspring must be Jewish.
+Of course, one may easily argue that this is also speaking to female Israelites, in which case the concern is also that female Israelites should not marry pagans because the offspring must be also Jewish.

 Now, regarding Leviticus 24:10-16 "A man whose mother was an Israelite and whose father was an Egyptian came out among the people of Israel; and the Israelite woman's son and a certain Israelite began fighting in the camp.
 The Israelite woman's son blasphemed the Name in a curse.
 And they brought him to Moses - now, his mother's name was Shelomith, daughter of Dibri, of the tribe of Dan - and they put him in custody, until the decision of the Lord should made clear to them.
 The Lord said to Moses, saying: Take the blasphemer outside the camp and let all who were within hearing lay their hands on his head, and let the whole congregation stone him.
 And speak to the people of Israel saying: anyone who curses God shall bear the sin.
 One who blasphemes the name of the Lord shall be put to death; the whole congregation shall stone the blasphemer.
 Aliens as well as citizens, when they blaspheme the Name shall be put to death."